Long-range entanglement from measuring symmetry-protected topological phases

-In this case, there is a fixed point model with two sets of degrees of freedom, one with $G$ acting and the other with $H$ acting.
-If we then measure the $G$ charges, we essentially project out the topological current $F(B)$, analogous to the $CZ$ ring terms above.
-We will also get a 1-form symmetry, the remnant of the $G$ symmetry action, by symmetry fractionalization---applying the $G$ symmetry in a region is equivalent to acting on the boundary of that region, and in this special model, it is equivalent to acting on only the $H$ degrees of freedom on the boundary of the region, see Fig. \ref{fig:membrane}.
+In this fixed-point model, if we now measure the $G$ charges, we essentially project out the topological current $F(B_q)$.
+Analogously to the $CZ$ ring in Eq.\eqref{eq:CZring}, we similarly obtain a $p$-form symmetry, the remnant of the $G$ symmetry action by symmetry fractionalization of the parent SPT phase before measurement---applying the $G$ symmetry in a region is equivalent to acting on the boundary of that region with the entangler of the $H$-SPT (see Fig. \ref{fig:membrane}).

-In addition to the above lattice perspective, we can also interpret it field-theoretically.
-Applying the symmetry in a region $R$ can be viewed as creating a $G$ gauge field $A$ Poincar\'e dual to $R$.
-Meanwhile, $dA$ is dual to $\partial R$.
-After measuring, when the boundary becomes a free operator, we should replace $dA$ with an arbitrary $G$-valued 2-form $\tilde A$.
-So by taking the differential of the SPT class, we now find the \emph{anomaly} $\tilde A F(B) \in H^{d+2}(G[1] \times H,U(1))$ for the $G$ 1-form (denoted $G[1]$ for the degree shift) and the $H$ 0-form symmetry in the measured system.
-The cubic SPT anomaly we discussed above matches this with $G = \ZZ_2$, $H = \ZZ_2^2$, $A = A_1$, $B = (A_2,A_3)$, and $F(B) = \frac{1}{2} A_2 A_3$.
-We conjecture that the existence of the 1-form symmetry and this anomaly holds for all states in this SPT class, not just the special fixed point ones which factorize.
-We therefore expect all these states to be long-range entangled.